sylvain441/natural-time/README.md

     Year 1 beginning : 1356091200000 (UNIX Timestamp)

 Natural time adopted December 21st, 2012 as the beginning of Year 1.
 It is an arbitrary date.
 Any other random solstice would have also been a perfect choice, but this one simply carries an interesting symbolic package.
-Wrongly advertized as the "end of the world", 2012 is more like the beginning of a new cycle of 144000 days.
+Wrongly advertized as the "end of the world", 2012 is more like the beginning of a new cycle of 5125 years.

     Year 1 : dec 2012 to dec 2013
     UTC : 2012-12-21 at 12:00